Played in Moscow, USSR, 4-28 July 1971. (1) Yakov Geraisimovich Rokhlin was the arbiter. (2)

 GM Korchnoi 2670 ½ ½ ½ ½ ½ ½ ½ ½ 0 ½ 4½

 Korchnoi lost the match psychologically before he was behind in the actual score.
 Chess magazine described the match as the "Methodical neutralisation" of Korchnoi.
 (10) Spassky stated that through his strategy "Petrosian was true to himself".
 (7) Korchnoi felt disadvantaged by playing in his opponent’s home town.
 "I should have never agreed to play in Moscow."
-(11) Petrosian had lived in Moscow for many years, and enjoyed support both from Muscovites and a substantial Armenian population.
+(11) Petrosian had lived in Moscow for many years, and enjoyed support both from Muscovites and the substantial Armenian population.
 "Unfortunately, I was badly prepared psychologically for the match.
 In the discussions regarding the stagings of the match, I was under Petrosian’s thumb, and accepted the conditions.
 From the chess point of view I was prepared to the teeth."
 (12)

 "A man who can deny Korchnoi any real semblance of advantage throughout a ten game match is himself a fearful prospect."
 (13)